 The following programs provide the city’s main services for the homeless:

 Life Link - Established in 1987 in a motel, Life Link has evolved into a highly effective mental health center.
-At La Luz, 24 transitional apartment units are provided to people with mental illness and other co?occurring disorders.
-The facility also offers extensive outpatient treatment, pyscho?social rehabilitation, homeless prevention and rental assistance, peer support services and onsite healthcare screening.
+At La Luz, 24 transitional apartment units are provided to people with mental illness and other co-occurring disorders.
+The facility also offers extensive outpatient treatment, psychosocial rehabilitation, homeless prevention, rental assistance, peer support services, and onsite healthcare screening.
 Additionally, an offsite facility called Casa Milagro offers permanent housing for 12 individuals.

-Youth Shelters - On any given night, the organization estimates that 100 youth may be homeless on the streets of Santa Fe.
-Services are provided to homeless, runaway and in?crisis youth and their families including street outreach, emergency shelter, transitional living and counseling.
-Special initiatives are the Pregnant and Parenting Project, including referrals, case management, parenting skills and donated items and the Workforce Development Initiative, which helps youth with job readiness skills.
-Youth can stay at the emergency shelter for up to 30 days and in the transitional, apartment style living program for 18 months.
+Youth Shelters - On any given night, the organization estimates that 100 youths may be homeless on the streets of Santa Fe.
+Services are provided to homeless, runaway, and in-crisis youth and their families including street outreach, emergency shelter, transitional living, and counseling.
+Special initiatives are the Pregnant and Parenting Project, including referrals, case management, parenting skills, and donated items, and the Workforce Development Initiative, which helps youth with job readiness skills.
+Youth can stay at the emergency shelter for up to 30 days and in the transitional, apartment-style living program for 18 months.